 But then I began to realize I had total control over everything in my house now.
 All this control was both what I’d hope for and overwhelming.

 The time I spent with my children quickly became clear to me that I needed to make it intentional time.
 Although I am the primary caretaker, I still have whole weekends without them.
 I want those times we are together to count.

-Um, like mowing the lawn.
+Things like mowing the lawn.
 Or even buying a lawn mower slipped my mind.

-If you’re thinking, “Ok, my goal is to be a good mom.”
-You’ll want to break it down from there and take about a half hour to think about how you will do this.
-For worksheets to guide you through it, download them in the resource library.
+If your goal is to be a good mom, you’ll need to break it down from there and get more specific and actionable.
+Set aside about a half hour to think about how you want your life to look.

 But your support system doesn’t have to be a best friend or your sister.
-It can be the neighbor next door you call on when you just need to make a 20-minute run to the store or need a 10-minute sanity break.
+It can be the neighbor next door you call on when you need to make a 20-minute run to the store or need a 10-minute sanity break.

-Don’t Use Your Children as a Sounding Board
+Children as Sounding Boards

 When my parents divorced, one of my parents told me problems that were adult problems.
 My teenaged brain could not process what to do with this information.
-It’s simply not fair to children for an adult to use children to “vent”.
+It’s simply not fair to children for an adult to use children to “vent.”

 The book, “Boundaries with Kids“ has excellent advice on this very subject, regardless of how old your children are.

-What makes your family happy and what works for you?
-My kids rarely sleep in their own beds.
-I don’t care what “traditional” advice says.
-They are happy, secure and we are doing the best we can.
-You must find a routine that works for you.
+What makes your family happy, and what works for you?
+My kids rarely slept in their own beds until they hit their teenage years.
+I didn’t care what “traditional” advice said.
+They were happy, secure, and we did the best we could.

 Let the Little Things Go